-- perceived weaknesses. - Worry that admitting to these states may make
+- May not want to admit to self-inflicted states or perceived weaknesses. - Worry that admitting to these states may make them appear incompetent or unreliable.

-- Establish what the state at encoding was but do
+- Establish what the state at encoding was but do not dismiss memory.

 - Use memory-enhancing techniques (mental

 - Avoid leading questions, option-posing,